Production Across Countries

-- The corporation make all efforts to bring to power in the host country a political party that is favourably inclined to them.
+- The corporation makes all efforts to bring to power in the host country a political party that is favorably inclined to them.

 - As MNC’s pay more salaries & wages it creates is a gap between the workers of local employers and those of MNC’s.

-It is the process of integration or inter-connection between countries.
-It allows free flow of trade, capital and human resources across borders.
+It is the process of integration or interconnection between countries.
+It allows the free flow of trade, capital, and human resources across borders.

 Various levels of Globalization

-- Producers and sellers from outside India can enter Indian market and in the same way Indians can also enter international market.
+- Producers and sellers from outside India can enter the Indian market and in the same way, Indians can also enter the international market.

-- Indian labor can move out of India in search of better job opportunities and in the same way labors from outside can enter India.
+- Indian labor can move out of India in search of better job opportunities and in the same way laborers from outside can enter India.

 Factors responsible for Globalization

-- Rapid improvement in technology has been one of the major factors that has stimulated the globalisation process.
-Due to major improvement in transportation technology, goods can be transported throughout the world in a short period of time and a lower cost.
+- Rapid improvement in technology has been one of the major factors that have stimulated the globalization process.
+Due to major improvements in transportation technology, goods can be transported throughout the world in a short period of time at a lower cost.

 Use of IT in Globalization